lilithmod/docs/docs/setup/macos.md

 ## Executing Lilith

-Once you have completed all the steps above, copy the command below to your clipboard, upon copying this command go to your Terminal window, paste this command into the the text box, and then press "Enter" or "Return" on your keyboard.
+Once you have completed all the steps above, copy the command below to your clipboard, upon copying this command go to your Terminal window, paste this command into the text box, and then press "Enter" or "Return" on your keyboard.

 ```bash
 cd ~/Desktop/Lilith && ./lilith-macos-0-6-0-alpha-3